pblesi/pblesi.github.io/_posts/2017-12-28-wifi-touch-light.md

 Once you have your lamp disassembled, you need to prepare it to be reassembled with your wifi-enabled components.

 1. Use Goo Gone or some other solvent to remove the sticky residue off of the bottom plate of the lamp.
-1. Use a 3/32" drill bit to drill a whole through the center of the battery compartment of the white dome.
+1. Use a 3/32" drill bit to drill a hole through the center of the battery compartment of the white dome.
 1. Cut a 6-3/4" piece of wire and solder it to the touch plate.

 <p>